 Some features of SignalR for ASP.NET Core:

-    But, with ASP.NET Core 2.1, Razor compilation is integrated into build process which results in faster app start times.
+But, with ASP.NET Core 2.1, Razor compilation is integrated into the build process which results in faster app start times.
 Moreover, ASP.NET core shares common assets such as identity features like login, register, forgot password but resulted in code replication across individual projects, leading to increased technical debt.
-A new Razor SDK will enable building Razor files into a class library projects that can be packed into a NuGet package.
+A new Razor SDK will enable building Razor files into a class library project that can be packed into a NuGet package.
 Reusable UI components can be created with Razor UI similar to Angular.
-With this Razor UI class library, ASP.Net core development can be taken to a whole different level.
+With this Razor UI class library, ASP.Net Core Development can be taken to a whole different level.
 By integrating Razor compilation into the build:

 In the previous version, to get the support of identity functionality, developers had to generally make the decision to add support for it when creating an app project.
 If in-case developers want to add support later, the process would be to create a brand-new web app project with the appropriate support and then copy the files from the new app into your existing app.
 This consumed more time and was not an ideal solution.

 The good news is that starting with ASP.Net Core 2.1 you can scaffold Identity into existing ASP.Net Core projects.
 To achieve this we can simply right-click on the project, then “Add” and “New scaffolded item”.
 The benefit of this approach is fewer boilerplate files in your new projects, but with no loss in functionality or your ability to customize the behavior scaffolder and just select the ASP.Net Core Identity components that you want to add to the application.